College and Career Readiness Center – High School Equivalency (HSE) Information

 - Students must be 18 years of age to take an HSE examination

 - Students who are 16 & 17 years old, must complete an age waiver application and have this application approved by the State of Wyoming before they are allowed to take an HSE examination.

 - All age waiver candidates must complete a program of study from a local College and Career Readiness Center

-- Age waiver applications may be obtained from a local College and Career Readiness Center.
-Page one of application is a demographics form which must be completed by the applicant.
+- Age waiver applications may be obtained from a local College and Adult Education Program.
+Page one of application is a demographics form, which must be completed by the applicant.
 This form requires parental/guardian consent and must also be signed by the applicant.
 Page two of the application is a Withdrawal Verification.
 This must be completed and signed by the local school district office.
 Page three is a Pretest Verification form.
 This form is retained by the local Adult Learning Center and is completed after the candidate satisfactorily passes an Official Practice Test.

 HSE Test Information

 The purpose of the ETS High School Equivalency Test (HiSET™) is to certify a candidate’s attainment of academic knowledge and skills equivalent to those of a high school graduate.
 HiSET™ scores will identify those candidates who have performed at a level consistent with high school equivalency.
 Information from the HiSET program also will help identify areas in which candidates are career- and college-ready, as well as areas in which additional preparation may be needed.

 Candidates will be tested in five core areas: Language Arts – Reading, Language Arts – Writing, Mathematics, Science, and Social Studies.
 Descriptions of each of these five tests are contained in this document.
 Included with the descriptions are sample items that illustrate the types of items that will appear on the test.
 The HiSET™ Practice Tests allow the candidates to view sample content and item types and provide them with general information about their level of preparation for taking the operational form.